 This post is sponsored by Califia Farms, but the opinions are my own.

 Get those Dutch Ovens out!
 The weather is turning a bit cooler and we are SO ready for all things soup!
-Starting out with this Sweet Potato Chili made extra creamy and delicious with the help of Califia Farms Oat Milk.
-I love that it is made without gums or stabilizers (aka no weird stuff) and BONUS it is made from gluten-free oats.
-It pairs perfectly with this plant-based curry!
+Starting out with this Sweet Potato Chili made extra creamy and delicious with coconut milk.
+I love that it is made without gums or stabilizers (aka no weird stuff) and BONUS it is Whole30, dairy-free, and gluten-free.
+It is the best plant-based curry!

 Why You Will Love This Recipe